 If your data normally appears every five minutes, in a year that equals to 105,120 data points collected.
 If for some reason your Site did not capture data for a two hour period, that equates to 120 missing data points or 1/10th of a percent of the data.
 Finding that 'hole' in the data stream can be like searching for a 'needle in a haystack'.
 Working down a year's string of data, Delta Time identifies these gaps immediately.
 Used in conjunction with Alarm / Notification triggers, you can be alerted via email or SMS when data gaps grow too large, beyond a specified threshold.
 This function enables you to quickly identify when data stream problems took place, and serves as a starting point for answering the question for why data gaps occurred in the first place.

 When a Calculated Delta Time Channel is added to data, any data gaps become easily visible.
 The table below demonstrates this.
 Notice that all data gaps are 300 seconds; except one, which is 7500 seconds long.
 This not only reveals that a data gap exists, but also where in the data it resides:

-The Time Series graph shows that there were two instances in which the data stream deviated from the expected 300 second mark, within the year. the first occurred in late January to early February, and the second occurred in early November for about two hours - consistent with the data table shown above.
+The Time Series graph shows that there was one instance in which the data stream deviated from the expected 300 second mark.
 Identifying when and where these data gaps occurred enables you to troubleshoot the problem more effectively.